devtron-labs/tutorials/content/docs/Reference/Creating Application/Deployment Template.md

 ## Application Metrics

-Application metrics can be enabled to see your application's metrics-CPU usage,Memory Usage,Status,Throughput and Latency.
+Application metrics can be enabled to see your application's metrics-CPUService Monito usage,Memory Usage,Status,Throughput and Latency.

 ## Deployment Metrics